benson-fm/benson-fm/README.md

 - ⚛️ [Fusion Website](https://github.com/benson-fm/fusite) - Revamping the FUSION website with a modern tech stack
 - 🍴 [PetrCalendar](https://github.com/benson-fm/PetrCalendar) - Streamlining calendar scheduling for Petr Runs
 - 💰 [stockwise](https://github.com/benson-fm/stockwise/) - AI Driven Sentiment Analysis on Stocks powered by Google Gemini

+I also do small projects for general meetings and education purposes for Filipinx Scientists and Engineers in an Organized Network (FUSION), check them out here!
+- 😸 [Emoji Board](https://github.com/benson-fm/Emoji-Board) - A creative output of emoji aesthetics designed to help people learn about web dev!
+- 🎤 [Gimme5](https://github.com/benson-fm/Gimme5) - A game board inspired by Family Feud to assist in one of our Filipino cultural activitities

 ## Techstack 🦾
 <p align="center">